sagemath/trac_to_gh/Issue 1357.md

 # Issue 1357: the polynomial .roots() method should work with ring=QQbar

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1357

 Original creator: cwitty